UppaJung/personal-website-preview/content/posts/nametags/index.md

 Many thanks to [Haiting Chan](https://www.linkedin.com/in/haitingchan/) for their suggestions.

+[^not-to-blame]: Not to pick on the organizers of the wonderful event I attended in September 2023 that gave me the name tag I photographed.
+Their efforts towards gender-inclusivity had all-gender restrooms and their name tags were on par with than those of similar events.

 [^cost-to-change-genders]: See, for example, Amy J. Ko's [The price of a gender transition](https://amyjko.medium.com/the-price-of-a-gender-transition-ab9d9f04c360).